fernandohsmacedo/coursera-get-cleaning-data-project/README.md

 +-- _run_analysis.R
 ```

-- output/ -> Folder containing the output in "csv" format.
+- output/ -> Folder containing the output in "csv" and "txt" formats.
 See CodeBook.md for more details.
 - .gitignore -> Instrucions for ignoring files on commits.
 - CodeBook.md -> A code book that describes the variables, the data, and any transformations or work performed to clean up the data.
 - README.md -> This file.